dao-xyz/peerbit/documentation/DIFFERENCE.md

-# How Peerit differs from OrbitDB
+# How Peerbit differs from OrbitDB

-Peerit started as a fork of OrbitDB in order to support some key features that are important for building applications for the modern web.
+Peerbit started as a fork of OrbitDB in order to support some key features that are important for building applications for the modern web.
 Along the way, many changes have been made improve various aspects of the project.

 ## Coding experience
 - All modules have been rewritten in TypeScript.
 There are many benifits of this, one is that we can omit a large amount of type checking code.
 - Monorepo.
 OrbitDB is scattered around many repositories which slows down development speed.
-Peerit has collected all modules in one repo with [lerna](https://github.com/lerna/lerna).
+Peerbit has collected all modules in one repo with [lerna](https://github.com/lerna/lerna).
 - Tests are now written in `jest` rather than `mocha`
 - Type safety.
 Messages are encoded with [Borsh](https://github.com/near/borsh) serialization format.
 This format allows one to have a strict type checks during serialization/deserialization and enables message polymorphism which JSON does not (in a easy way) support and provides a much more compact data representation.
 - Performance critical modules are written with the mindset that might be ported to Rust/WASM at some point.